ugurdar/IRSYSC2023_Concept_Drift/README.md

 - Masciopinto, F. 2019.
 “Comparison of concept drift detectors in a health-care facility dataset to detect behavioral drifts”.

 - Demšar, J., and Bosnić, Z. 2018.
-“Detecting concept drift in data streams using model explanation”.
-Expert Systems with Applications,92, 546-559.
+“Detecting concept drift in data streams using model explanation”.Expert Systems with Applications,92, 546-559.

 - Thorne WB (2019). posterdown: An R Package Built to Generate Reproducible Conference  Posters for the Academic and Professional World Where Powerpoint and  Pages Just Won't Cut It.
 R package version 1.0, https://github.com/brentthorne/posterdown.